arashHaratian/Advanced-R-Assginment3/README.md

 _This is the repo for 3rd lab assignment for Advanced R Programming_

-TO install the package, use the following command in your R session:
+To install the package, use the following command in your R session:

 ```r
 # You have to install devtools before executing the command